Philip Ball applauds Geoffrey West's opus on the laws that lurk in organisms, cities and companies.

 This blind belief in innovation as a panacea is, as West points out, often coupled to misapprehension or even denial of the costs of open-ended growth, such as climate change.
 At best, such issues are swept under the carpet as “externalities”, market failures that pose a nuisance for economic accounting.
 An economics afflicted by such attitudes is not even a dismal science; it's a pseudoscience.

 Likewise, cities have often been regarded as if they are mechanical entities that can be arbitrarily redesigned, rather than, as urban theorist Lewis Mumford argued, being more like living organisms, constantly adapting and evolving.
 West particularly highlights the pioneering ideas of another urban theorist, Jane Jacobs.
-Her advocacy of the organic approach to urbanism in the 1950s and 1960s invoked the idea of self-organization, now so central to the science of complex systems, before that language even existed (see 614–615; 2016).
-Nature 537,
+Her advocacy of the organic approach to urbanism in the 1950s and 1960s invoked the idea of self-organization, now so central to the science of complex systems, before that language even existed (see A. Williams Nature 537, 614–615; 2016).

 West is too canny to imagine that universal laws of size and growth say all that needs saying about such systems.
 But Scale, a grand synthesis of topics he has studied for several decades, makes an important and eloquent case for their significance in an ecology of the natural and human world — and in understanding whether the two can fit together.
 He calls this “a grand unified theory of sustainability”, allowing “quantitative, predictive, mechanistic” parsing of that relationship.
 West has no prescription for what such a theory might look like.
 It surely won't be built bottom-up from an Aristotelian assemblage of details; neither will it reduce simply to a series of scaling laws.